 Description by Year

-One block each is spent in the Pediatric Intensive Care Unit (PICU) and in the Neonatal Intensive Care Unit (NICU).
+One block is spent in the pediatric intensive care unit (PICU) and two in the neonatal intensive care unit (NICU).
 Our residents have the privilege to attend deliveries at one of the busiest delivery centers in the nation, with the opportunity to lead resuscitation of distressed newborns.
-Residents also have one block of Emergency Medicine, one block at InovaCares Clinic for Children, a half block of Pediatric Surgery, one block of Adolescent Medicine, and two electives.
+Residents also have one block of emergency medicine, one block at InovaCares Clinic for Children, a half block of pediatric surgery, one block of adolescent medicine, and two electives.
 Overall, residents have ample opportunity to broaden their knowledge base and develop leadership and teaching skills.

 By the third year, our residents are ready for the challenge of handling a busy inpatient floor, while teaching and supervising residents and medical students at various levels of training.

 Third-year residents serve as inpatient team leaders during their Ward and Night Team blocks, with plenty of leeway to decide on plan of care for their patients.
 They supervise more junior residents on all rotations, including two blocks on the inpatient ward, the one block in the NICU, and the two blocks in the PICU.
 Residents also have at least three elective blocks during the third year.
 During the one block at the Inova Cares Clinic for Children, residents have their own daily schedule and will see their own patients with minimal supervision from the pediatric attendings.

 By the end of the residency, our residents are well prepared to start their careers in inpatient or outpatient pediatrics as well as in pediatric fellowships.